"Sure, but what do the batteries cost to replace?" is a question frequently posed to hybrid and electric vehicle owners.

 Little to worry about

-Whatever you think of the prices above, it's worth reiterating that replacement batteries are the exception rather than the norm, and the vast majority of owners will never incur the cost of a replacement unit.
+Whatever you think of the prices above, it's worth reiterating that replacement batteries are the exception rather than the norm.

-For the few that do, the prices above give you an indication of what to expect--and the reality isn't quite as dramatic as many people suspect.
+For the few owners who do require a pack replacement, the prices above give you an indication of what to expect--and the reality isn't quite as dramatic as many people suspect.

 Follow GreenCarReports on Facebook and Twitter.